Vitamins are essential to almost every process in your body — from bone growth to vision — throughout your life.

 - When taking vitamin supplements, remember: More is not better.
 "There is a misconception that if something is good for us, more should be better," Gustashaw explains.
 "However, taking mega doses of some nutrients can result in severe complications."

 For instance, consistently exceeding the recommended daily allowance of vitamin A — 900 micrograms daily for males age 14 and older; 700 micrograms daily for women age 14 and older — can lead to headaches, birth defects, liver damage, bone and joint pain, and other serious problems.
-And consuming mega doses of vitamin E may be associated with increased risk of hemorrhagic stroke and/or premature death.
+Consuming mega doses of vitamin E may be associated with increased risk of hemorrhagic stroke and/or premature death.
+And consuming excess of vitamin D can lead to nausea, vomiting, constipation, and even more severe issues, such as weakness, confusion, heart rhythm problems and kidney damage.

 When it comes to vitamins, there’s a lot of information to digest.
 So if you aren’t sure about whether you’re getting enough of certain nutrients or how to address a deficiency, talk to your doctor or a dietitian.
 They can help you find the right balance for optimal lifelong health.